Plesk, Apache, Tomcat and multiple hosts

 Once you’re happy that you’ve got them working you can wire them into Apache as follows:

-1. First, don’t edit the httpd.conf file directly.
-Instead go to the ‘Plesk’ configuration directory for your particular host, so if you have www.mydomain.com, then the chances are you’ll find this in /var/www/vhosts/mydomain.com/conf or something like that.
+- First, don’t edit the httpd.conf file directly.
+Instead go to the ‘Plesk’ configuration directory for your particular host, so if you have www.mydomain.com, then the chances are you’ll find this in

-2. In there you should find an httpd.include file.
-Don’t edit that either!! (because it will get overwritten by Plesk)
+file.
+Don’t edit that either!! (because it will get overwritten by Plesk) - Instead, create a new file called

-4. In the vhost.conf, put the normal JKMount directives to your webapp using the format shown above.
-This will direct anyone looking for that directory on that particular host to the webapp you’ve installed in the normal Tomcat webapps (for the localhost host).
+, put the normal JKMount directives to your webapp using the format shown above.
+This will direct anyone looking for that directory on that particular host to the webapp you’ve installed in the normal Tomcat webapps (for the localhost host). - The easiest way to get Apache to notice the new configuration is to restart it, generally you can do this by logging in to your server using ssh or whatever and typing

 This will give you what you need and allow you the control you need.
 However, it does mean that all your web applications are sitting together in the same webapps directory, and they’re all accessible using the port 8080.
 So that brings us to…